sociomantic-tsunami/neptune/doc/announcements.md

 >If your application is using a previous triton v1.33.x, v1.34.x, v2.2.x, or v2.3.x release, it should be updated to use this new patch release as soon as possible.
-As this is a ﻿⁠*patch release﻿⁠⁠*, it will contain only bugfixes; it is guaranteed not to contain new features or API changes and will not require you to change your code.
+As this is a *patch release*, it will contain only bugfixes; it is guaranteed not to contain new features or API changes and will not require you to change your code.